make-all/HAMusicAssistantJukebox/README.md

 7. **Publish the HTML**
    - Place the configured HTML file to your config\www folder in Home Assistant along with the bg.jpg

-   - Test the url by switching on the input_boolean.songrequestaccess input boolean toggle and visiting the path in your browser.
+   - If you've done everything right, test the url by switching on the input_boolean.songrequestaccess input boolean toggle and visiting the page in your browser.
-      It should be something like http://192.168.1.34:8123/local/jukebox.html and the interface should appear.
+     It should be something like http://homeassistant.local:8123/local/jukebox.html and the interface should appear.

 ## Usage Control